 Last year, there were 118 reported cases of discrimination in Eindhoven, 34 more than the year before.
 On top of that, the police also registered 95 discrimination related incidents, as compared to 58 the year before.
 The figures from the Discrimination Monitor 2019, therefore show an increase in the number of reports and incidents in the city.
 The organisers of the Black Lives Matter demonstration in Eindhoven think, it’s time to turn the tide.

-Brenda Pattipeilohy is one of the regular speakers at the demonstration.
+Brenda is a concerned citizen from Eindhoven.
 According to the people of Eindhoven, racism is in a lot of small things.
 “For example, during a job interview they sometimes ask: ‘But are you really from the Netherlands?
 Then I wonder: is that relevant in a job interview?”
 Perle Miangue acted as host of the event, most recently in Eindhoven and last weekend in Den Bosch.

 Intimidation and force